MuhamadSabr/React-Library-application/README.md

 # General functionalities
-Communicates with the backend server to fetch data, post or update data.
+Communicates with the backend server to fetch, post, or update data.
 Implements JWT authentication in sync with the backend server.
 Sends a request to /login and receives a token back which stores in session storage and is used in subsequent requests to the server.
 Refreshes the Token in case the token is still valid but has only 10 minutes left to expire.
 Uses React Router to establish navigation between pages.
-Uses Bootstrap to style every page and component.
+It uses Bootstrap to style every page and component.

-#Tasks expected to be completed in the next two weeks:
+Uses self-signed certificate to enable HTTPS communication with the backend server and be able to process payment.

-Admin page to add/modify books.
+#The final task, expected to be completed by the end of the week:
 Stripe Credit Card Payments.